named-data/NDN-CCL-API/name-component.rst

 Name.Component Constructor (from Unicode string)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a new Name.Component, converting the value to UTF8 bytes.
+Create a new GENERIC Name.Component, converting the value to UTF8 bytes.
 This does not escape %XX values.
 If you need to escape, use Name.fromEscapedString.

 :[Python]: